Early medieval European dress: Materials

 Apart from the elite, most people in the period had low living standards, and clothes were probably home-made, usually from cloth made at a village level, and very simply cut.
 The elite imported silk cloth from the Byzantine and later Muslim worlds, and also probably cotton.
 They also could afford bleached linen and dyed and simply patterned wool woven in Europe itself.
 But embroidered decoration was probably very widespread, though not usually detectable in art.
 Most people probably wore only wool or linen, usually undyed, and leather or fur from locally hunted animals.

 Archaeological finds have shown that the elite, especially men, could own superb jewellery, most commonly brooches to fasten their cloak, but also buckles, purses, weapon fittings, necklaces and other forms.
 The Sutton Hoo finds and the Tara Brooch are two of the most famous examples from Ireland and Britain in the middle of the period.
 In France, over three hundred gold and jewelled bees were found in the tomb of the Merovingian king Childeric I (died 481; all but two bees have since been stolen and lost), which are thought to have been sewn onto his cloak.
 Metalwork accessories were the clearest indicator of high-ranking persons.
-In Anglo-Saxon England, and probably most of Europe, only free people could carry a seax or knife, and both sexes normally wore one at the waist, to use for all purposes.
+In Anglo-Saxon England, and probably most of Europe, only free people could carry a seax or knife, and both sexes normally wore one at the waist, to use for all purposes including as personal cutlery or self-defence.

 Decoration

 Both men's and women's clothing was trimmed with bands of decoration, variously embroidery, tablet-woven bands, or colourful borders woven into the fabric in the loom.
-The famous Anglo-Saxon opus anglicanum needlework was sought-after as far away as Rome.
+The famous Anglo-Saxon opus anglicanum needlework was sought after as far away as Rome.